Martelleur/Martelleur.github.io/jm223gf-examination-1/pages/computers&stuff.md

 ---

 ```
 Hi!
-My knowledge og computers starts from this day...
+My knowledge of computers starts from this day...

 ```